RushivArora/rushivarora.github.io/_pages/home.md

 <!--<img align="left" width=150px src="/images/dp.jpg"> -->

-I'm a Advanced Hardware + ML researcher at Dell Research as part of the Office of the Global CTO.
+I'm a Advanced Hardware + ML researcher at Dell AI Research as part of the Office of the Global CTO.
 I'm also an external researcher with the RL + Vision Lab at MILA advised with Professor Samira Ebhrahimi Kahou.
 Prior I was a Bay State Fellow masters student in Computer Science at the University of Massachusetts where I was fortunate to be advised by <a href='https://people.cs.umass.edu/~bsilva/'>Professor Bruno Castro da Silva</a> and <a href='https://people.cs.umass.edu/~moss/?_gl=1*sdbxyt*_ga*MTY0NTE1MTIxNS4xNTM2NTI5Mzg0*_ga_21RLS0L7EB*MTY1NzQzODA5MC4zNTIuMS4xNjU3NDM4MTMxLjA.&_ga=2.225631898.1219407999.1657438091-1645151215.1536529384'>Professor Eliot Moss</a>.
 I was also a member of the BiNDS Lab where I am fortunate to work with <a href='https://scholar.google.co.il/citations?user=A2fiOI0AAAAJ&hl=en'>Professor Hava Siegelmann</a> on temporal aspects of machine intelligence.
 In a past life I completed my undergraduate at UMass Amherst with a double degree in Computer Science and Computer Engineering where I was awarded the CICS Outstanding Undergraduate <a href="https://www.cics.umass.edu/news/eight-graduating-seniors-honored-outstanding-achievements-cics">Award</a> and ECE <a href="{{site.baseurl}}/{{ site.ECEAward }}">Award</a> of Excellence for each respective degree.
 I led my undergrad ECE senior design project and <a href="{{site.baseurl}}/{{ site.SDPAward }}">received</a> an honorable mention for it.

 <br><br>